You'll Make Me

 “What’s wrong with me is that I took too much time off back then, mister.
 I’m here to work now.”
 For whatever reason, Anon pretended to like his job.

-That was all the explaining he thought necessary to justify coming in day after day as the falling mess of a person he was.
+That was all the explaining he thought necessary to justify coming day after day as the falling mess of a person he was.
 Most poignant of all was the stench to clinical alcohol he would make everyone around him endure.
 His signature cologne, mosquito repellent, was one of those little quirks that proved Anon to be unhinged when left to his own devices.
-However, it was harmless enough that his lack of common sense only ever came across as an oddity not worth worrying about.
+However, it was harmless enough that his lack of common sense only ever came across as not worth worrying about.
 The responsible man they barely knew, if he was not changing himself for the better, sooner or later some monstergirl would force him to.

-But Anon did not meet many mamono, not often.
+But Anon did not meet many monsters, not often at least.
 He seldom found the need to leave his office anyways.
 It had been a year through which the only people he came into regular contact with were some of the field workers that would come to his office and Mr. Alcántara.
 Cramped inside his little office with files on top of files of reports and datasheets, there was no chance he could meet with those strong, scary monsters working in the plantations.
 Not that it would matter, since for all they knew he had married a human woman before they even crossed to this world.
 That was the one thing they would not mess with, where they could not get nosy.

 None of those taboos were a concern Mr. Alcántara had nonetheless.
 He waited for Anon in his own office to discuss of some changes.
 When the man arrived, Mr. Alcántara left a long sigh out, etching at his desk with a finger and forcing his stare out to reach Anon.
 Mr. Alcántara’s office was the only other place as secluded as Anon’s office.